crcn/tandem-old/packages/vscode-tandem-extension/README.md

 Enough tooling where documentation is somewhat unnecessary for paperclip

-#### Features

-- Commands
-  - `

 #### TODOS

 - [ ] components must load when tandem opens for first time
-- [ ] must be able to open tandem by clicking
+- [ ] must be able to open tandem by clicking paint brush
 - [ ] Open tandem window if not connected
-- [ ] Welcome banner in vscode prompting to create
 - [ ] <preview /> tag check
-- [ ] [object Object] is replacing text content
-- [ ] history is getting clobbered.
-- [ ] warning for components that do not have preview elements
-- [ ] make sure component screenshots route checks for existence
-  - [ ] "edit live" button
 - [ ] hover doesn't always work

-- "Open component in tandem" command
-- "Edit file visually" button for PC files
-  - [ ] should open new artboard in Tandem
+#### Med priority todos

-  - [ ] should highlight artboard if already open
+- [ ] Welcome banner prompting to create paperclip file

 #### Low priority todos